-As of April 30, 2013, we had 34 full-time employees.
-Of these employees, 28 are located in Pennington, New Jersey and 6 are located in Warwick, UK.
+As of April 30, 2014, we had 29 full-time employees and 1 part-time employee.
+Of these employees, 26 are located in Pennington, New Jersey and 4 are located in Warwick, UK.
 We believe that our future success will depend in part on our continued ability to attract, hire and retain qualified personnel.
 None of our employees is represented by a labor union, and we believe our employee relations are good.